calebstride/calebstride.github.io/resources/siteContent/03_projects/manageCabbage/03_app.md

 ---
 title: App
 header: Manage Cabbage App
 description: Creating the android app version of Manage Cabbage
+numbered: true
 ---

 After thinking a while about how I actually use the current Manage Cabbage website to